What are charter schools? What are virtual charter schools?

 How was the Statewide Virtual Charter School Board created?

 Oklahoma legislation created the Statewide Virtual Charter School Board.
 Five voting members, each representing one of the five Oklahoma Congressional Districts, compose the Board.
 One member is appointed by the Governor and is a resident and elector of the Fifth Congressional District.
 Two members are appointed by the President Pro Tempore of the Senate and represent the First and Third Congressional Districts.
 Two members are appointed by the Speaker of the House of Representatives and represent the Second and Fourth Congressional Districts.
-In addition, two ex-officio nonvoting members, the State Superintendent of Public Instruction and the Secretary of Education and Work Force, are a part of the Statewide Virtual Charter School Board.
+In addition, two ex-officio nonvoting members, the State Superintendent of Public Instruction and the Secretary of State and Education, are a part of the Statewide Virtual Charter School Board.

 What are the responsibilities of the Statewide Virtual Charter School Board?